SaiBhavaniBSB/Humor-Detection-using-ColBert-Data/README.md

 # Humor-Detection-using-ColBert-Data
 #Introduction

-Humor is a exceptionally complex character-istic concept which characterizes human be-ings and social substances.
-Humor is an fun-damental component in individual communica-tion.
-Because of its subjective nature,findingthe structures behind humor, recognize humorand extraction of humor remains a challenge.Humor includes data related to linguistic, psy-chological, neurological and sociological com-ponents.
-For instance, cognitive aspects as wellas social information are some of the factorsthat should be analyzed in order to understandhumor properties.
+Humor is a exceptionally complex characteristic concept which characterizes human beings and social substances.
+Humor is an fundamental component in individual communication.
+Because of its subjective nature,finding the structures behind humor, recognize humor and extraction of humor remains a challenge.Humor includes data related to linguistic, psy-chological, neurological and sociological com-ponents.
+For instance, cognitive aspects as wellas social information are some of the factorsthat should be analyzed in order to understand humor properties.

 #Data

-The dataset employed for the detection of Humor isthe ”ColBERT Dataset” which consists of 200k la-beled short texts distinguished between humor andnon-humor.
+The dataset employed for the detection of Humor isthe ”ColBERT Dataset” which consists of 200k labeled short texts distinguished between humor and non-humor.
 News dataset includes 200,853 newsheadlines.
-Headlines are extracted from categoriesincluding politics, wellness, entertainment and par-enting.
-Jokes dataset contains 231,657 jokes/humorshort texts taken from Reddit communities.
+Headlines are extracted from categories including politics, wellness, entertainment and parenting.
+Jokes dataset contains 231,657 jokes/humor short texts taken from Reddit communities.
 Train Dataset :

 ![image](https://user-images.githubusercontent.com/95667642/144960423-9d9ff877-fab9-4fd6-85eb-f2ce18ca8b3c.png)
 Test Dataset :

 ![image](https://user-images.githubusercontent.com/95667642/144960440-cd07ccd9-4ac7-41a9-887a-7d6ecc90e1f1.png)

 BERT Model :

-BERT is acronym for Bidirectional Encoder Rep-resentations from transformers.
-BERT is a modelthat is used to represent text.
-For a given inputstatement to have a deeper sense of context, BERTemploys bidirectional training and vector represen-tations are created for each word as the output.
+BERT is acronym for Bidirectional Encoder Representations from Transformers.
+BERT is a model that is used to represent text.
+For a given input statement to have a deeper sense of context, BERT employs bidirectional training and vector represen-tations are created for each word as the output.

-Naive Bayes:Naive Bayes Classifier is simple and effectiveclassification algorithm which helps in building fastmachine learning models with quick predictions
+Naive Bayes:Naive Bayes Classifier is simple and effective classification algorithm which helps in building fast machine learning models with quick predictions.

+Random Forest : It is a Supervised Machine Learning Algorithm that is used widely in Classification and Regression problems.
+It builds decision trees on different samples and takes majority vote for classification and average in case of regression.
+Random Forest Algorithm handles the data set containing continuous variables in the case of regression and categorical variables in the case of classification.
+It performs better for classification problems.

 #Evaluation Parameters

 Precision : The ability of a classification model toidentify the relevant data points.Precision is num-ber of true positives divided by the number of truepositives plus the number of false positives.

 Recall: Ability of a model to find all the relevantcases within a data set.
 Recall is defined as thenumber of true positives divided by the number oftrue positives plus the number of false negatives.

 F1  score  :  F1  Score  is  the  weighted  averageof Precision and Recall.
 F1 Score = 2*(Recall *Precision) / (Recall + Precision)

 Accuracy:  Accuracy is the performance mea-sure and it is simply a ratio of correctly predictedobservation to the total number of observations